Five Writing Tips for Kicking Writer’s Block and Getting Inspired

 - Animals.
 Take some time to toss around the mouse toy for your cat.
 How long has it been since you gave your dog a good brushing?
 Spending quality time with pets has been scientifically proven to have health and relaxation benefits for both you and them, and you’ll find that it does wonders for your writing as well!

 - Meditate.
 Meditation serves many purposes.
-It puts us in touch with our higher power, our inner being, and does wonders for clearing and cleansing the mind.
-Even a brief ten or fifteen minute meditation will ease the burden of writer’s block and inspiration will come to you in no time!
+It helps us focus, clears our minds, and promotes relaxation while minimizing stress.
+Even a brief ten- or fifteen-minute meditation will ease the burden of writer’s block and inspiration will come to you in no time!

 Good luck and let me know if any of these writing tips help you ward off writer’s block by leaving a comment!